 Efficiency has a shape: the triangle

-The basic work triangle is comprised of an imaginary line drawn between the kitchen’s primary work areas: food storage (refrigerator), food preparation (stove) and clean up (sink).
+The basic work triangle is comprised of an imaginary line drawn between the kitchen’s primary work areas: food storage (refrigerator, pantry, etc.), food preparation (stove) and clean-up (sink).
 For maximum efficiency, the sum total of the triangle should be 26 linear feet, with the sink being the center point.

 What you can expect from your designer

-In addition to offering guidance on door style, wood type and color selections, a professional kitchen designer will typically prepare three types of documents for your review:
+In addition to offering guidance on door style, materials and color selections, a professional kitchen designer will typically prepare three types of documents for your review:

 - Floor plan